 All music majors are required to participate in a major performance ensemble and to take private study in their primary performing area.
-Auditions are held on during New Student Orientation which occurs the week before classes begin, and at designated summer auditions.
+Auditions are held during New Student Orientation which occur the week before classes begin and at designated summer auditions.
 Learn more about music admissions & scholarships.

 During the sophomore year, the Sophomore Interview is to be conducted before the music faculty.
 The interview is to determine the student's progress in lower-level music courses and to formally grant status as a music major, thereby permitting access to 4000-level music courses.
 Please contact the Music Office for information and guidelines regarding the Sophomore Interview.